runtimeverification/gitbook-kontrol/tips/tips-for-using-kontrol.md

 1. Run the proof with `no-break-on-calls`, `--max-depth 10000` and `--max-iterations 5` or `10`
 2. Inspect the `kcfg` for branching.
 3. If there is branching, check if the branching condition is `true` or `false`:
    * Try to figure out the simplifications to discharge it.
-To do this efficiently, one needs to be familiar existing simplifications.
+To do this efficiently, one needs to be familiar with existing simplifications.
    * Add the simplifications and create a claim in the form `runLemma => doneLemma` that demonstrably simplifies the branching condition.
-   * Remove the branching node from the `kcfg` using `foundry-remove-node`
+   * Remove the branching node from the `kcfg` using `kontrol remove-node`
    * Repeat from step 1.
 4. Repeat from step 1.